adhaamehab/adhaamehab.github.io/about.md

 [Floralytics](https://floralytics.com) : Floralytics is focused on building one access point for online content.

-- Implemented Miner an enhanced version built on top of scrapy that automate the process of crawling unstructured data and track site changes in Realtime.
-- Implemented FloraText; A Natural Language Processing API which supports multiple language and analyizes and detects topics, emotions and semnatic relations in text.
-- Implemented a minimal tool for deploying Natural language processing models into production.
-- Built a prototype for brand and logo detection from images and videos and image captioning.
-- Deployed all machine learning services using Microsoft Azure and Gitlab CI.

 ***Software Engineer***

 Nov 2015- Jul 2017

 [ABMegypt](abmegypt.net) ABMegypt is an e-commerce firm focused on digital marketing.

-- Revamped a crawler from php-crawler to scrapy.
-- Implemented connections to Facebook and Twitter Advertising APIs, kept up with breaking changes.
-- Implemented a sentiment and emotion analytics dashboard for facebook-pages.
-- Wrote automated tests for quality control and Celery tasks for automated crawling.
-- Implemented Text labeling and summarization for unstructred docs.

 ***Software Egineer - Intern***